 During this time you will also meet your physical or occupational/hand therapist who will evaluate your injury or condition, discuss your goals and specific needs and develop an individualized treatment plan.
 The length of your treatment plan and frequency of visits is based on your specific injury/condition, the physician prescription and the therapist’s recommended treatment plan.

 At each visit, you will work with a member of our clinical team who will instruct and supervise your care.
 As you reach specific treatment goals, you will progress to new levels, treatments and exercises.

 At the end of each visit, your therapist will answer any questions you may have.
-This is a terrific time to share your thoughts, revisit your goals, and discuss any other pertinent information with your therapist.
+This is a terrific time to share your thoughts, revisit your goals and discuss any pertinent information with your therapist.

 You may be provided with a home exercise program that compliments your plan of care.
 The home program is an important part of the healing process and will assist you in achieving your goals.